charbeljc/account-financial-tools/account_move_import/README.rst

 - tax_code (lookup logic : exact match on tax case 'code' field, if not found exact match on tax case 'name')
 - tax_amount
 - analytic_account

+After mandatory and optionnal fields, the header can contain an empty column followed by additionnal ignored fields

+Lines starting with '#' are considered comments and ignored.